hellochirag/Cab-Booking-Flutter-Web-App/README.md

 # Cab-Booking-Flutter-Web-App
-Cab Booking Web App in Flutter Template
+Cab Booking Template - Flutter

 Cab offers you just about everything you are looking for in a free taxi service website template.
 Almost, too obvious, don’t you think?
 But you know the gist of it; keeping things simple and to the point is one of the best approaches to succeed online.